So You Think You Can Dance (Belgium and the Netherlands TV series) season 2: Auditions and Bootcamp

 Initial open auditions were held over two days in Antwerp, with highlights broadcast as the first four episodes of the season.
 Of the initial auditioners, 120 were selected to progress to a group choreography round in Amsterdam.
 From this pool, 30 dancers were selected to participate in an intensive series of workshops known as "Bootcamp."
 The bootcamp for the second season was held in Los Angeles and featured choreographers Travis Payne, Timor Steffens and Kherington Payne, a former contestant on the original American series.
 From these competitors the judges ultimately chose the Top 18 dancers who would perform in the main competitions, or "Live Shows."

 Live Shows

-From the Top 18 to the Top 10, the bottom three couples, based on each week's vote, would be in danger of elimination from the competition and would be required to "Dance for their lives" (perform a solo) to avoid being the one of the two dancers dismissed.
+From the Top 18 to the Top 10, the bottom three couples, based on each week's vote, would be in danger of elimination from the competition and would be required to "Dance for their lives" (perform a solo) to avoid being one of the two dancers dismissed.
 From the Top Ten to the finale, dancers received votes as individuals and not couples and eliminations were determined solely by home viewer votes.